dunkchawannut/MPS_Project/README.md

 - **Python notebook Filter_Doc.ipnb"** contains the script for cleaning data. <br />
 - **"Score.csv"** current output from Filter_Doc.ipnb (to do = extract more feature). <br />
 - **"Twitter+API+Scraping.ipynb"** containts script for pulling data from twitter.
 - **"train.csv"** contains the final data ready for modelling.
-Note that this is only for 2012.
+Note that this is only for 2012 (In the process of extracting more).
 - **"sectors.csv"** is the raw data from client (last 10 years financial index by sector)
 - **"Feature_Extraction.ipynb"** the script for joining all the data.

-3) Tutorial on to use scrape data. <br />
+3) Tutorial on the tool we use to scrape the data. <br />
 https://docs.google.com/document/d/1MFxfclc5q66OU8cB2NSayste8ZyRmRUHeD_Fo16PAJU/edit <br />

 4) To do list <br />